chainguard-dev/melange/README.md

 # melange

-Build APK packages using declarative pipelines.
+Build apk packages using declarative pipelines.

 Commonly used to provide custom packages for container images built with [apko][apko].

 Key features: